HugoClavijo/proyectoJS/README.md

     -----------------------------------------------------------------

-Hi there!
-Welcome to Cloud9 IDE!
+Welcome to your Node.js project on Cloud9 IDE!

-To get you started, we included a small hello world application.

-1) Open the hello-world.html file

-2) Click on the Preview button to open a live preview pane

-3) Make some changes to the file, save, watch the preview, and have fun!

-Happy coding!
-The Cloud9 IDE team

-## Support & Documentation

-Visit http://docs.c9.io for documentation, or http://support.c9.io for support.
-To watch some training videos, visit http://www.youtube.com/user/c9ide
+This chat example showcases how to use `socket.io` with a static `express` server.

+## Running the server

+1) Open `server.js` and start the app by clicking on the "Run" button in the top menu.

+2) Alternatively you can launch the app from the Terminal:

+    $ node server.js

+Once the server is running, open the project in the shape of 'https://projectname-username.c9users.io/'.
+As you enter your name, watch the Users list (on the left) update.
+Once you press Enter or Send, the message is shared with all connected clients.